Burndy Library: History

-In November 2006, 67,000 volumes of the Burndy Library (47,000 rare books and 20,000 reference books), along with several hundred small manuscript collections and a collection of artwork and objects, were transferred to the Huntington Library in San Marino, California as a gift of the Dibner family and the Dibner Fund.
-The library offers a number of history of science fellowships, a lecture series and an annual conference.
-It is one of the Huntington's most heavily used collections, and continues to grow and expand through the Huntington's multi-faceted approach to collection use, conservation and management.
+In November 2006, 67,000 volumes — which included 47,000 rare books and 20,000 reference works — along with several hundred manuscript collections and some 650 objects were transferred to the Huntington Library in San Marino, California, as a gift of the Dibner family and the Dibner Fund.
+At the Huntington, the collection has supported fellowships in the history of science, a lecture series and an annual conference.